GlennVanHaute/Amnesty-Mobiledev/README.md

--  check if user info is correct (add button to the Contactgegevens which list all the input fields, just like in the Xamarin demo ( call history))
+-  check if user info is correct (add button to the Contactgegevens which list all the input fields, just like in the Xamarin demo ( call history From Xamarin Tutorial)
 -  Pass data to other activities
 -  eventhandlers (form check)